• Skip to main content

 Front view showing a large tall glass of a virgin piña colada mocktail topped with maraschino cherries.

-If you feel extra fancy, add some more lime juice or coconut cream around the rim and cover with shredded coconut.
+If you feel extra fancy, add some more lime juice or coconut cream around the rim and cover it with shredded coconut, then pour the drink into the glass.

 You can also poke a few leaves from a fresh pineapple in your drink to add some green and a Hawaiian look.